lesliejwc/design-patterns/Strategy/README.md

 ### Application

-Where you have many related classes (context) that have one of many behaviours (strategies), you can configure a class to one of these many behaviours to suit the context of the situation.
+Where you have related classes, known as the context, that have one of many behaviours known as strategies, you can configure a class to one of these many behaviours to suit the context of the situation.

 ### Notes

-- Strategies are interchangable dynamically at run-time.

 - Adheres to open/closed principle
     - Strategies are coupled with an abstraction, and are not impacted by the